mendix/cf-mendix-buildpack/README.md

 The following environment variables are optional:

-* `S3_PERFORM_DELETES` : set to `false` to never delete items from the filestore.
+* `S3_PERFORM_DELETES` : set to `false` to never delete items from the file store.
 This is useful when you use a highly redundant service without a separate backup mechanism, such as AWS S3.
 * `S3_KEY_SUFFIX` : if your bucket is multi-tenant you can append a string after each object name, you can restrict IAM users to objects with this suffix.
 * `S3_ENDPOINT` : for S3 itself this is not needed, for S3 compatible object stores set the domain on which the object store is available.
 * `S3_USE_V2_AUTH` : use Signature Version 2 Signing Process, this is useful for connecting to S3 compatible object stores like Riak-CS, or Ceph.